Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Consultation Hub

 - Frameworks: EPIS, CFIR, RE-AIM

-Dr. Chris Hoffman
+Dr. Chris Hoffman, MD, MPH

 - Cascade Steps: Testing/Diagnosing, Linking to ART/treatment initiation, Sustaining ART/adherence/ retention